 Intramural hematoma of the esophagus is rare, but there is an increasing incidence in the elderly.
 This condition presents as an acute esophageal condition in patients who are on anticoagulation therapy.
 It is commoner in those who have had esophageal instrumentation or a possible traumatic mucosal injury.
 With an increasingly older population who have cardiovascular risks on anticoagulation, it is essential to recognize and diagnose this condition early.
 Confusion with acute cardiac pain could lead to a potentially dangerous complication with the use of anticoagulation or thrombolytic therapy.

 Intramural esophageal hematoma in most cases is due to a traumatic event.
-The condition is best managed by a multidisciplinary team because the diagnosis can be difficult.
+The condition is best managed by an interdisciplinary team because the diagnosis can be difficult.
 Whenever the esophageal hematoma is diagnosed, serial imaging studies are needed in symptomatic patients to ensure that there is no frank perforation of the esophagus.
 A leak of esophageal contents in the chest cavity is usually fatal without treatment.
-There are several reports of anticoagulant drugs that have resulted in an intranural esophageal hematoma, thus the importance of the monitoring therapeutic coagulation times by the pharmacist.
+There are several reports of anticoagulant drugs that have resulted in an intranural esophageal hematoma, thus the importance of the monitoring therapeutic coagulation times by the pharmacist or nurse practitioner.
+If they become aware of a complication or a change in coagulation times, the monitoring providers should discuss further therapeutic changes with the clinician overseeing the care of the patient.
+The best outcomes will be achieved by an interdisciplinary approach to monitoring the care of these patients.
+[Level V]

 |||Yamada T,Motomura Y,Hiraoka E,Miyagaki A,Sato J, Nasogastric Tubes Can Cause Intramural Hematoma of the Esophagus.
 The American journal of case reports.
 2019 Feb 20; [PubMed PMID: 30783075]|